 From what age is 'Vikings' suitable to watch?

-Common Sense Media recommends Vikings to audiences 15 years and older, which I agree to be a good starting point.
+Common Sense Media recommends Vikings to audiences 15 years and older, which I agree is a good starting point.

 It should be noted that there is a whole lot of gruesomeness and gore in the show, so if you or your child are sensitive to these things I would recommend proceeding with caution.

 That said, I would personally consider showing this to any historically curious mature teens (13+) who might get inspired to learn more after watching the show, while maybe actively avoiding the goriest parts.

 In the end, use your best judgment as a parent and know that there is a lot of violence and gruesome scenes that may need to be explained a bit further.